freack21/wa-multi-session/readme.md

-# Whatsapp Multi Session - Connecting More Whatsapp Session in 1 App
+# Whatsapp Socket Multi Session - Connecting More Whatsapp Session in 1 App

 Connecting Your app with Whatsapp Messaging